pscally1005/pscally1005.github.io/_posts/recipes/ground-meat/2024-02-23-beef-broccoili.markdown

 - marinate
 Description: <a href='/misc/meat#ground-beef'>Beef</a> and <a href='/misc/veggies#broccoli'>broccoli</a> is a Chinese classic, and making this version at home is what got me to like <a href='/misc/meat#steak'>steak</a> if cooked properly.
 I saw a small piece of <a href='/misc/meat#steak'>sirloin</a> on sale at the store and wanted to try it out, and I'm very impressed with the results.
 Sauteed <a href='/misc/meat#ground-beef'>beef</a>, <a href='/misc/veggies#broccoli'>broccoli</a>, and a topping of <a href='/misc/seeds#sesame-seeds'>sesame seeds</a> sounds delicious in my book
 Instructions:
-- Heat your oven to 400F, and line a cookie sheet with parchment paper.
-Add broccoli to the pan, season with salt, black pepper, and oil, and roast for 30 minutes.
-Do everything else as the broccoli cooks
+- Heat your oven to 400F, and line a <a href='https://amzn.to/45sRAsB'>cookie sheet</a> with parchment paper.
+Add <a href='/misc/veggies#broccoli'>broccoli</a> to the pan, season with salt, black pepper, and <a href='/misc/fats'>oil</a>, and roast for 30 minutes.
+Do everything else as the <a href='/misc/veggies#broccoli'>broccoli</a> cooks

-- Take your meat and slice into 1/4-1/2" thick strips against the grain.
-Add to a bowl of cold water, and massage the meat for 30 seconds.
-The meat should turn gray, and the water should turn red with myoglobin (not blood).
-Squeeze and drain the meat with a strainer for about 30 seconds, and add to a medium bowl
+- Take your <a href='/misc/meat'>meat</a> and slice into 1/4-1/2" thick strips against the grain.
+Add to a bowl of cold water, and massage the <a href='/misc/meat'>meat</a> for 30 seconds.
+The <a href='/misc/meat'>meat</a> should turn gray, and the water should turn red with myoglobin (not blood).
+Squeeze and drain the <a href='/misc/meat'>meat</a> with a strainer for about 30 seconds, and add to a <a href='https://amzn.to/4adxMft'>medium bowl</a>

 - Add in the marinade (cornstarch, baking soda, salt, soy sauce, and sesame oil).
-Mix to fully coat the meat, and let marinate for 15 minutes
+Mix to fully coat the <a href='/misc/meat'>meat</a>, and let marinate for 15 minutes

-- Meanwhile, mix the sauce together in a glass - minced garlic, soy sauce, white vinegar ginger, garlic powder, black pepper, and red pepper flakes
+- Meanwhile, mix the sauce together in a glass - <a href='/misc/veggies#garlic'>minced garlic</a>, soy sauce, white vinegar <a href='/misc/veggies#ginger'>ginger</a>, garlic powder, black pepper, and red pepper flakes

 - In a separate glass, mix together some cold water and cornstarch for a slurry
 - <img src='/assets/Food/Ground Meat/Beef Broccoli/beef-broccoli-4.jpg' alt='' class='instruction-image'>

-- Preheat a large stainless steel pan over medium high heat.
-Add in the beef, and cook for about 2 minutes per side, just until browned and not overcooked.
+- Preheat a large <a href='https://amzn.to/4pREQ61'>stainless steel pan</a> over medium high heat.
+Add in the <a href='/misc/meat#ground-beef'>beef</a>, and cook for about 2 minutes per side, just until browned and not overcooked.
 Remove from the pan
 - <img src='/assets/Food/Ground Meat/Beef Broccoli/beef-broccoli-5.jpg' alt='' class='instruction-image'>

-- Add in the sauce, broccoli, and about half of the slurry.
+- Add in the sauce, <a href='/misc/veggies#broccoli'>broccoli</a>, and about half of the slurry.
 Deglaze the pan, cook for about 2 minutes, and add more slurry if you want to thicken the sauce more.
-Add back in the beef
+Add back in the <a href='/misc/meat#ground-beef'>beef</a>
 - <img src='/assets/Food/Ground Meat/Beef Broccoli/beef-broccoli-6.jpg' alt='' class='instruction-image'>

-- Optionally serve over rice, and top with sesame seeds
+- Optionally serve over <a href='/misc/grains#brown-rice'>rice</a>, and top with <a href='/misc/seeds#sesame-seeds'>sesame seeds</a>
 Notes:
 ---